 - 60-minute programs for up to 25 children in grades K-3: $120.

 - Outreach programs are designed to be held indoors.

 - Scholarships may be available depending on your group’s needs.
-The WOW!
-Scholarship Fund is made possible by individuals, foundations, and corporations in our community.

 - Discounts may apply for two or more programs on the same day.

 - Travel fees apply outside the city of Lafayette.

 - Payment is due on the day of the program.

 - WOW!
 Children’s Museum accepts cash, check, VISA, MasterCard and Discover.